 Combining steel-cut and rolled oats is the brilliant solution that helps you beat mushy oatmeal once and for all.
 It delivers the best of both worlds — the soft, creaminess of rolled oats, plus the toothsome bite of steel-cut oats.

 4. Use a rice cooker for foolproof oats.

 This otherwise uni-tasking appliance doesn't speed up the process for cooking steel-cut oats (stayed tuned for one that does!), but it does offer a nearly hands-off, foolproof cooking method.

 Learn more: Why Oatmeal Made in a Rice Cooker Is Awesome

-5. The fastest way to cook steel-cut oats is in the pressure cooker.
+5. Cook steel-cut oats in the pressure cooker.

 If you love the toothsome texture of a fresh pot of traditional steel-cut oats, but struggle to make them fit your morning schedule, turn to the electric pressure cooker.
 This handy appliance is your solution to a hot breakfast in a fraction of the time.

-6. Creamy ingredients are the key to better microwaved oatmeal.
+6. Add creamy ingredients for better microwaved oatmeal.

 To make breakfast a more satisfying affair when the microwave is your only option, lean on creamy ingredients like milk, mashed banana, or nut butter for a better bowl of oatmeal.

 7. Make a creamy batch of oats without any cream.